dojorob76/laravel-self-consuming-api-starter/readme.md

     $ php artisan jwt:generate

-The APP_KEY in the .env file should be set to the Laravel key, and the JWT_SECRET in the .env file should be set to the JWT key (this may appear in config/jwt.php - cut and paste it into .env).
+The APP_KEY in the .env file should automatically get set to the Laravel key, but you will need to copy/paste the JWT key to the .env file JWT_SECRET variable (replace 'GenerateMe').

-If you would like to make use of the [barryvdh IDE Helper](https://github.com/barryvdh/laravel-ide-helper) (which I highly recommend), run the following command:
+If you would like to make use of the [barryvdh IDE Helper](https://github.com/barryvdh/laravel-ide-helper) (which I highly recommend), run the following commands:

+    $ php artisan clear-compiled
     $ php artisan ide-helper:generate

 Next, in the .env file, you will need to declare your Dingo API settings in accordance with the instructions found in the [Wiki Documentation, Configuration Section](https://github.com/dingo/api/wiki/Configuration), as well as your domain settings which are used as global variables in various files.